openmc-dev/openmc/docs/source/methods/physics.rst

 ------------------
 Elastic Scattering
 ------------------

+Note that the multi-group mode makes no distinction between elastic or inelastic scattering reactions.
+The spceific multi-group scattering implementation is discussed in the multi-group-scatter_ section.

 Elastic scattering refers to the process by which a neutron scatters off a nucleus and does not leave it in an excited.
 It is referred to as "elastic"